denissimon/SwiftEvents/README.md

 infoLabel <<< newValue
 ```

-An Observable can have multiple observers, and when the property's value is updated, all of them will be notified.
+As with Event, an Observable can have multiple observers.

 ### Delegation